Nyckyk/predictive-maintenance-risk-platform/README.md

 Unexpected equipment failure can create downtime, repair costs and operational disruption.

-A useful predictive-maintenance system therefore needs to do more than produce a regression estimate.
+A useful predictive maintenance system therefore needs to do more than produce a regression estimate.
 It should help answer:

 1. **How much useful life is likely to remain?**
 2. **Which assets need attention first?**
 3. **How reliable is the estimated risk?**
 4. **When could preventative maintenance be economically justified?**

-This project addresses those questions through a combined engineering, machine-learning and financial decision layer.
+This project addresses those questions through a combined engineering, machine learning and financial decision layer.

 ---